nithin-ak/nus-dice-challenge-docker/README.md

-# Dice Challenge using Docker
+# Dice Challenge using Docker & WebHooks

 A simple dice game to decide a winner.